 In the early 1980s, the area experienced an oil bust that coincided with the mechanization of port activity and the decline of well-paying shipping jobs.
 This led to a regional recessional and population exodus.
 By the late 1990s, however, an increasingly robust tourism sector and a more diversified economy helped mitigate the losses.

 Today, New Orleans remains a city of rich culture, proud people, and historic neighborhoods.
-In fact, New Orleans also has more than 35,000 buildings listed on the National Register of Historic Places, more than any other city in the nation.
+New Orleans also has more than 35,000 buildings listed on the National Register of Historic Places, more than any other city in the nation.

-With its motto of “Laissez les bons temps rouler (Let the good times roll),” it is also known for its parties and revelries such as Mardi Gras, marked by parades, costumes, and colorful beads.
+With its motto of “Laissez les bons temps rouler (Let the good times roll),” it is also known for its parties and festivities such as Mardi Gras, marked by parades, costumes, and colorful beads.
 It is world-renowned for its distinct music, Creole cuisine, unique dialect, swampy Southern charm, and spooky intrigue.

 The city’s historic heart is the French Quarter, known for its French and Spanish Creole architecture and vibrant nightlife along Bourbon Street.
-Here can be found Preservation Hall, a celebrated jazz club, popular bars and restaurants on Bourbon Street, and Café du Monde, where New Orleans-style coffee blended with chicory has been served since 1862.
+Here can be found Preservation Hall, a famous jazz club, popular bars and restaurants on Bourbon Street, and Café du Monde, where New Orleans-style coffee blended with chicory has been served since 1862.